johnfawzy84/kratix-training/kratix-installation-and-first-promise/step1/text.md

 - `PLATFORM`: The admin context for the platform cluster.
 - `WORKER`: The admin context for the worker cluster.

-- **Motivation:** Simplifies referencing the correct Kubernetes clusters in subsequent commands.
+- **Motivation:** Simplifies referencing the correct Kubernetes clusters in subsequent commands. both env. variables are set for the same cluster for the lack of resources in the training enviroment.

 ---